-The ICM Fellows Program (formerly the Court Executive Development Program) is the flagship program of the National Center for State Court's Institute for Court Management.
+The ICM Fellows Program (formerly the Court Executive Development Program) is the flagship program of the National Center for State Court's (NCSC) Institute for Court Management (ICM).
 The only program of its kind in the United States, the Fellows Program traces its history to Chief Justice Warren E. Burger's call for improved management of court administration.
 The overall purpose of the Fellows Program is leadership development.
 Successful graduates of the Fellows program earn the distinction of being a Fellow of the Institute for Court Management.

 More information about becoming an ICM Fellow is available at the NCSC Website.